 Gifts from donors in the following categories qualify to unlock this matched funding:

-Donors whose last gift to Queens’ was before 31 July 2019
+- Donors whose last gift to Queens’ was on or before 31 July 2020

 Please contact Emma Charlesworth in the Development Office if you have questions about whether or not you might qualify for The Harding Challenge.